Key Takeaways

 Air Conditioning Usage & Environmental Concerns

 As weather patterns shift around the year, with longer heat waves and high temperatures lasting into the fall, air conditioning has become essential for keeping homes cool and comfortable.
-However, with the increasing demand, the high energy consumption is driving up greenhouse gas emissions.
+However, as demand increases, high energy consumption is driving up greenhouse gas emissions.

 R-410A vs. R-22 Freon

-Another major problem with air conditioners is that they carry hydrofluorocarbons (HFCs), which are potent greenhouse gases.
-These gases trap heat in the atmosphere and are one of the most rapidly increasing contributors to pollution globally.
-By 2030, emissions from cooling appliances, such as air conditioners and refrigerators, are expected to rise even more.
+Another major problem with air conditioners is that they use hydrofluorocarbons (HFCs) as refrigerants, which are potent greenhouse gases.
+These gases trap heat in the atmosphere and are among the fastest-rising contributors to global pollution.
+By 2030, emissions from cooling appliances, such as air conditioners and refrigerators, are expected to increase further.

-Air conditioners keep your home comfortable, but they also contribute to warming the planet.
+Air conditioners keep your home comfortable, but they also contribute to global warming.
 As more people use air conditioning, up to three-quarters of the world’s population may encounter deadly heat and humidity by the end of the century.

 Green HVAC: How to Make Your AC More Eco-Friendly